AyalSwaid/Face-Transition/README.md

-# Face-Transition
+# Face-Transition (Face Morphing)
-Built VAE that reconstruct human faces (model parameters and pickle files attached), then, given two human faces A and B do transition from face A to face B smoothly by interpolating their latent codes.
+Built VAE that reconstruct human faces (model parameters and pickle files attached), then do face morphing, given two human faces A and B do transition from face A to face B smoothly by interpolating their latent codes.

 # Examples